History of Skip Bayless in Timeline

 In July 2001, Skip Bayless left the Chicago Tribune.

-In 2001, Skip Bayless appeared regularly on Jim Rome's show on Fox Sports Net, The Last Word.
-He also made frequent appearances during the same period of time on Fox's The Best Damn Sports Show Period.
+In 2001, Skip Bayless appeared regularly on Jim Rome's show on Fox Sports Net, "The Last Word".
+He also made frequent appearances on Fox's "The Best Damn Sports Show Period".

 2001: Guest Host on The Jim Rome Show

-In 2001, Skip Bayless became the primary guest host of the syndicated radio program, "The Jim Rome Show."
+In 2001, Skip Bayless became the primary guest host of the syndicated radio program, "The Jim Rome Show".

-In 2002, Skip Bayless appeared regularly on Jim Rome's show on Fox Sports Net, The Last Word.
-He also made frequent appearances during the same period of time on Fox's The Best Damn Sports Show Period.
+In 2002, Skip Bayless appeared regularly on Jim Rome's show on Fox Sports Net, "The Last Word".
+He also made frequent appearances during the same period of time on Fox's "The Best Damn Sports Show Period".

-2003: Becomes a Fixture on Rome is Burning and SportsCenter
+2003: Appearance on Rome is Burning

-In 2003, when Jim Rome moved to ESPN, Skip Bayless became a fixture on Rome is Burning.
+In 2003, Skip Bayless became a fixture on "Rome is Burning" when Jim Rome moved to ESPN.
 He was also featured in a weekly Sunday morning SportsCenter debate segment with Stephen A. Smith, "Old School/Nu Skool".

 2004: Hired Full-Time by ESPN